fieldtrip/website/tutorial/fourier.md

 sensorimotor cortex during rest.
 However, in the time series, the information about those oscillations is distributed over many samples: We observe an oscillation through the fact that there are peaks in the time series that recur at regular intervals.
 Since the information about the oscillations is distributed over many samples, it cannot be used immediately.
-We can e.g. not tell directly the main frequency of such an oscillation.
+We can e.g., not tell directly the main frequency of such an oscillation.
 In order to concentrate all information about an oscillation, we use spectral analysis.
 Any signal that is measured as a function of time can also be expressed as a function of frequency.
 The transformation from the so-called time-domain into the